ravinggenius/scratch_pad/README.markdown

   * themes specify arbitray layouts
   * each layout has an arbitrary number of (top-level) regions
     * each region will be exposed to the site admin to populate with content (either widgets and nodes)
+* specify any public page as the home page

 ## Inspiration